zaiisao/Documentation/en/Real-time-Messaging/RTM_Quickstarts_iOS.md

 ```
 #### Receive a peer-to-peer message

-- The sender receives the `AgoraRtmSendPeerMessageBlock` callback with the state of sending the peer-to-peer message.
+- The sender receives the [AgoraRtmSendPeerMessageBlock](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Blocks/AgoraRtmSendPeerMessageBlock.html) callback with the state of sending the peer-to-peer message.
-- The receiver receives the `messageReceived` callback with the sent message and the user ID (`peerId`) of the sender.
+- The receiver receives the [messageReceived](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmDelegate.html#//api/name/rtmKit:messageReceived:fromPeer:) callback with the sent message and the user ID (`peerId`) of the sender.

 ### Consideration

-You cannot reuse an Agora `AgoraRtmMessage` object that has been received by a user.
+You cannot reuse an Agora [AgoraRtmMessage](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmMessage.html) object that has been received by a user.

-### Next Steps
+### Next steps
 You can [send a channel message.](#sendchannel)

 ## <a name = "sendchannel"></a>Send a Channel Message